forestryio/forestry.io/hugo/content/docs/quickstart/configure-CMS.md

 While editing content in the CMS, users can preview their unsaved changes in an ephemeral copy of your full website.
 In order to do this, you will need to tell Forestry how to build your site by [configuring the preview environment](/docs/previews/about-previews/).

-## Your Content Model & Front Matter Templates
+## Content Modeling

-### In this section we will configure your content model.
+### In this section, we will configure your content model.
 This determines which fields are displayed for your pages, posts, etc.

 When you sync a new site with Forestry, all data found in the Front Matter for your pages will be displayed as UI fields.